4800 Oak Grove Drive

 M/S 183-301

-Dr. Barge's main research interests are understanding the origin of life on early Earth, differentiating abiotic from biological organic chemistry in geological environments, and exploring hydrothermal vents in the lab and in the field.
-She is the Science-PI of the NASA In-Situ Vent Analysis Divebot for Exobiology Research (InVADER) project, which will send a laser spectroscopy payload to a hydrothermal vent in the Pacific Ocean.
-She also leads research projects relevant to prebiotic chemistry and habitability, including studying the origin of metabolic reactions in geological settings, and cycling of phosphorus and nitrogen in redox active mineral systems.
-Dr. Barge mentors undergraduate / graduate students and postdocs who are part of her team; see www.lauriebarge.com for more details about her current research projects.
+Dr. Barge's research interests are understanding the origin of life on early Earth, differentiating abiotic from biological organic chemistry in planetary environments, and studying hydrothermal vents in the lab and in the field.
+She leads various astrobiology related projects including: studying the origin of metabolism in hydrothermal vents, redox cycling of phosphorus and nitrogen in geological systems, prebiotic chemistry on Mars and ocean worlds, and field studies of terrestrial hydrothermal vents as planetary analogs.
+Dr. Barge mentors undergraduate / graduate students and postdocs interested in these topics; see her research website for details about currently funded projects and how to join the team.

 Publications: